How To Submit Your Employment Resignation Professionally

 You have no idea how or when your path may cross with your current manager or your current deskmate who may someday be in a position to hire you.

-You also need to consider that the HR person you're dealing with today may be in a position to re-hire you, should another (more suitable or better paying) position open up at the company.
+You also need to consider that the HR person you're dealing with today may be in a position to re-hire you, should another (more suitable or better paying) position open up at this company or in another organization in the future.
 You always want to leave HR with a positive feeling about how you comport yourself.

 What Should You Include in Your Resignation?

 Your resignation needs to include your final date of employment which should provide, at a minimum, two weeks' notice.
-No other content is required in a resignation letter, although you may want to politely thank your employer for the opportunities that he or she provided you.
+No other content is required in a resignation letter, although you may want to politely thank your employer for the opportunities that he or she provided you during your employment.

 You may also want to offer your assistance during the transition phase when your replacement is being trained.
 Who better to train this person than you?

-Despite the urge to vent or be honest, never state a negative reason for your resignation.
+Despite the urge to vent or be honest about why you are leaving in your letter, never state a negative reason for your resignation.
+This can haunt you at some point in the future.

-If you're wondering how to resign from your job, there are acceptable reasons for resigning which could include:
+If you're wondering how to resign from your job, there are acceptable reasons for resigning.
+These reasons can include:

 Of course, you need to be honest.
-So, if the first two reasons are not accurate you can always state the last reason, whether or not you have a new job.
+So, if these suggested reasons are not accurate descriptions of why you are leaving, you can always state the last, that you are leaving to pursue an opportunity, whether or not you have a new job.
 If you do everything right, your resignation will unfold as an opportunity, not just an ending.